-Public Meeting to gather information from the local community, Abbeydore Village Hall, 25th April 2013.
+Public Meeting to gather information from the local community, Abbeydore Village Hall 25th April 2013.
 A drop-in event that ran from mid-afternoon until 8:00pm, with light refreshments.
-This was an information gathering exercise to establish the initial thoughts and concerns of the community on the area's future development.
+This was an information gathering exercise to establish the initial thoughts and concerns of the community on its future development.
 It was attended by over 60 people representing more than a third of the residences in the two parishes.
-A large map of the parishes of Abbeydore and Bacton was presented in the room, along with a variety of ways for people to note areas of particular interest and/or concern.
-There were also liberal supplies of pens and papers and a suggestion box and participants were encouraged to leave their comments.
-The principal outcome was the identification of the interests and concerns of the local community.
-These were collated from the post-it notes left on the map, the comments left in the suggestion box and the discussions, as noted, by the members of Abbeydore and Bacton Parish Councils who attended.
+A large map of the parishes of Abbeydore and Bacton was presented in the room, along with a variety of ways for people to note areas of particular interest and or concern.
+There were also liberal supplies of pens and papers and a suggestion box and participants were encouraged to leave their comments either anonymously or with their name attached.
+People were also encouraged to leave their name and contact details as a record of the participants.
+The principle outcome was the identification of the interests and concerns of the local community.
+These were collated from the post-it notes left on the map, the comments left in the suggestion box and the discussions as noted by the members of Abbeydore and Bacton Parish Council who attended.
 These comments formed the basis of the questionnaire described in the following paragraph.

-Questionnaire to every resident of Abbeydore and Bacton October 2013.
+• Questionnaire to every resident of Abbeydore and Bacton October 2013.
 There was a response rate of over 50%, the results have informed the development of the Neighbourhood Development Plan.